hadiasghari/pyasn/README.md

 The module is written in C and Python, and cross-compiles on Linux and Windows.
 Underneath, it uses a radix tree data structure for storage of IP addresses.
 In the current version, it borrows code from *py-radix* to support both IPv4 and IPv6 network prefixes.
 The current release is a beta.
 Compared to the previous version, it provides support for Python 2 and 3; adds new functionality, performance improvements, and unit-tests.
-IPv6 support is still under construction and will be provided after beta testing is completed.

 *pyasn* is developed and maintained by researchers at the Economics of Cybersecurity research group at Delft University of Technology (http://econsec.tbm.tudlft.nl).
 The package is used on an almost daily basis and bugs